arihantverma/arihantverma.com/posts/personal-essays/published/2021/4-dec/about-strange-thing-about-love.md

 > It is not love which is giving you pain.
 Jealousy, hatred, greed, arrogance and attachment are all love’s distortions.
 Love by itself doesn’t bring misery.
 That is why knowledge and centredness are so important.
 If you are centred, you can handle all these distortions, they come for a while and they disappear.
 Feelings are like clouds.
 They are like the waves on the surface of the ocean.
 They arise, they come and they go.

-When I read the following minds, I mentally jumped out of my chair and danced
+When I read the following lines, I mentally jumped out of my chair and danced

 ---